 Koan 167

-When we see something that is not unique, we are seeing it with our mind.
+When seeing something not unique, we are seeing it with our mind.

 Koan 168